 Citadel Youth Centre

-We are working with the Citadel Youth Centre to help them track the progress of their innovative families project, which targets vulnerable families through a universal approach.
-They are using OutNav to demonstrate the effectiveness of their work with parents to the Big Lottery Fund.
+We worked with the Citadel Youth Centre to help them track the progress of their innovative families project, which targets vulnerable families through a universal approach.
+They used OutNav to demonstrate the effectiveness of their work with parents to the Big Lottery Fund.

 Children and Young People Improvement Collaborative – Scottish Government